+The Subject Property is serviced by Montgomery County Ride On with existing bus stops located within a 1⁄2 mile of the property along Darnestown Road and Muddy Branch Road.
+With the exception of a requested lead walk to the existing bus stop and improving it with a larger ADA compliant landing pad and a 4-foot bench, additional transit improvements are anticipated in future Site Plan phases.
 The Corridor Cities Transitway (CCT) is planned along the northern frontage of the Subject Property, with the route planned to provide service along Decoverly Drive Extended (Belward Campus Drive).
-A future bus rapid transit stop is planned along Decoverly Drive Extended, adjacent to the historic Belward Farm.
+A future bus rapid transit stop is planned along the Decoverly Drive Extended, adjacent to the historic Belward Farm.

-Thus, with the conditions of approval, the Site Plan provides safe, well-integrated parking, vehicular and pedestrian circulation patterns, open spaces, site amenities and building massing/architecture.
+Thus, with the conditions of approval, the Site Plan provides safe, wellintegrated parking, vehicular and pedestrian circulation patterns, open spaces, site amenities and building massing/architecture.